shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Lab Purpose

 This lab will help you get started with understanding internetworking (i.e. connecting two or more networks together and moving Layer 3 datagrams between networks).
-It will also help you understand that routing begins at hosts as each host must decide what to do with an outgoing Layer 3 datagram.
+It will also help you understand that routing begins at hosts as each host must decide what to do with outgoing Layer 3 datagram.

 ### Learning Outcomes